ProteinGym/proteingym-base/README.md

 Validators

-- Every $target_name should have a corresponding AssayMeta
+- Every $target should have a corresponding AssayMeta
 - No missing values in records for listed features assay metadata for target
 - ...